-12 Amicus Cato Institute explains that over the past decade and a half, only twenty-six nationals from the six designated countries have been convicted for any kind of terrorism offense, and that only four nationals from the six designated countries have been convicted of attempting or plotting a terrorist attack in the United States in that time frame.
+12 Amicus Cato Institute explains that over the past decade and a half, only twentysix nationals from the six designated countries have been convicted for any kind of terrorism offense, and that only four nationals from the six designated countries have been convicted of attempting or plotting a terrorist attack in the United States in that time frame.
 Brief of the Cato Institute as Amicus Curiae, Dkt.
 No. 170 at 11-12.
 Since the September 11, 2001 attacks, twelve people have succeeded in carrying out fatal domestic terrorist attacks-none committed by nationals from the six designated countries in EO2.
-See Brief of
+See Brief of Foundation of Children of Iran and Iranian Alliance Across Borders as Amici Curiae, Dkt.
+No. 77 at 23.

-The Order makes no finding that nationality alone renders entry of this broad class of individuals a heightened security risk to the United States.
-See Int'l Refugee Assistance Project, 2017 WL 2273306, at 31 (Keenan, J., concurring in part and concurring in the judgment) ("[T]he Second Executive Order does not state that any nationals of the six identified countries, by virtue of their nationality, intend to commit terrorist acts in the United States or otherwise pose a detriment to the interests of the United States.").
+Refugee Assistance Project, 2017 WL 2273306, at 31 (Keenan, J., concurring in part and concurring in the judgment) ("[T]he Second Executive Order does not state that any nationals of the six identified countries, by virtue of their nationality, intend to commit terrorist acts in the United States or otherwise pose a detriment to the interests of the United States.").

 The Order does not tie these nationals in any way to terrorist organizations within the six designated countries.
 It does not identify these nationals as contributors to active conflict or as those responsible for insecure country conditions.
-It does not provide any link between an individual's nationality and their propensity to commit terrorism or their inherent dangerousness.
-13 In short, the
+It does not provide any link between an individual's nationality and their propensity to commit terrorism or their inherent dangerousness.13 In short,